gajduk/mxWidget_JVectorMap/README.md

 ``
 npm install
 ``

-this installs any node dependncies.
+this installs any node dependencies.
 Finally, run ``grunt build`` followed by ``grunt watch``.
-THis builds the latest version of the modeler and watches for any changes to the source files.
-You can now make changes to the widget and see them in the modeler.
-Note: you do not have to restart the app everytime you make changes to js or css code, just clear the browser cache and refresh ctrl+f5.
+This builds the latest version of the widget and watches for any changes to the source files.
+You can now make changes to the widget and see them in the app.
+Note: you do not have to restart the app everytime you make changes to js or css code, just clear the browser cache and refresh; ctrl+f5.
 When you make changes to the xml you have to restart the app.